VictorLuc4/Social-Net-SCrap/README.md

 - Automate db creation
 - Delete video after usage or send it to s3
 - Reduce video quality before sending it to Google with ffmpeg
+- Make google API calls optional
+- Add other scrapper (insta / snapchat .. ? )
+- Include tiktok-scrapper in this project
 -------
 ## Run the program